cjoakim/azure-cosmosdb-hackathon/outline.md

 - [Challenge 8 - Gremlin](gremlin.md)
 - [Challenge 9 - Cassandra](cassandra.md)
 - [Challenge 10 - Integrate Azure Search with CosmosDB](search.md)

+(1) Recommended that you skip this challenge if you don't have MongoDB installed on your workstation

 ---